henices/Tcp-DNS-proxy/README.md

 #### Windows system

-Use tcpdns.exe in win directory.
+Use tcpdns.bat in win directory.

 ### Manual Installation